 This art museum may be small, but it competes with the best of them, drawing more than 550,000 visitors from around the world each year.
-Founded in 1913 "for the benefit of all the people forever," The Cleveland Museum of Art currently houses nearly 45,000 pieces of artwork spanning 6,000 years.
+Founded in 1913 "for the benefit of all the people forever," The Cleveland Museum of Art currently houses more than 61,000 pieces of artwork spanning 6,000 years.
 The exhibits are arranged in chronological order and include photographs, paintings, sculptures, objects and installations by world-renowned artists, including Vincent van Gogh, Claude Monet, Salvador Dalí and Pablo Picasso.
 There are also special exhibits and events, such as Parade the Circle and the Solstice summer music festival, hosted by the museum annually.

 Past museumgoers have nothing but good things to say, with many lauding the museum for its extensive collection of world-class art.
 The majority praise the CMA's huge and impressive selection of modern and contemporary works, specifically the paintings, while others highly recommend visiting the museum restaurant and resting your legs in the atrium.
 What's more, kids will enjoy the hands-on art activities offered in Studio Play.